LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 #### Disadvantages of this solution:

 * with an 'http request to SharePoint' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365-
-* to add the new column to our default view, we need a third request - which makes the flow unnecessarily more complex
+* to add the new column to our default view, we need 3 HTTP requests - which makes the flow unnecessarily more complex

 ### Option No. 2: Microsoft Graph API